hofff/contao-mod-template/README.md

-# [ModTemplate] Custom Templates content element and module
+# Custom template content elements and modules

-Add a content element and module that can be used to add a custom template, prefixed with **tpl_*** to you layout.
+This extension provides a content element and a module for Contao OpenSource CMS that can be used to render a custom template.

+The templates should be prefixed with `tpl_` to be available from within the content element or module.